stylersnico/abyssproject-wiki/en/infra/blog-infrastructure.md

 ### Technical stack

 - Virtualisation : Proxmox
-- Data : Raid 1 avec XFS
+- Data : Raid 1 with XFS
 - Virtual machines : QEMU with VirtIO drivers
 - Automatic shutdown with Nuts in case of power outage